Fantom-Factory/afMorphia/readme.md

 ## <a name="pickleMode"></a>Pickle Mode

-Sometimes you wish to read / write objects to Mongo that outside of your control, meaning their fields won't be annotated with `@BsonProp` facets.
-In this instance you can turn on *Pickle Mode* whereby all non `@Transient` fields are converted, regardless of any `@BsonProp` facets.
+Sometimes you wish to read / write objects to Mongo that are outside of your control, meaning their fields won't be annotated with `@BsonProp` facets.
+To facilitate this, you can turn on *Pickle Mode* whereby all non `@Transient` fields are converted, regardless of any `@BsonProp` facets.
 Data from `@BsonProp` facets, however, will still honoured if defined.

 Pickle mode works by automatically writing out `_type` properties, which are them used when re-inflating objects back.